Isotretinoin (Accutane) FAQ in Columbus, Ohio

 What will the first month be like on isotretinoin?

 Results are not typically seen during the first month.
-Dr. Fabbro uses a low dose during month 1 to try and avoid a “skin purge” that some patients may experience.
+At Rixis, we often use a low dose during month 1 to try and avoid a “skin purge” that some patients may experience.
 Most patients see results in months 2 and 3.

 What if I miss my medication pick-up window?